-The style of the [white] 2005s is undoubtedly ripe, with plenty of extract and intensity.
+The style of the White Burgundy 2005 is undoubtedly ripe, with plenty of extract and intensity.
 ‘Good balance and concentration, and we have both body and acidity,’ observes Gérard Boudot of Domaine Etienne Sauzet.
 The fruit character is intense lemon (almost crystallised) to orange, spilling into the exotic in some wines.
 Acidity is good, partly due to shrivelling, which concentrates both sugar and acidity.
 The acidity, of course, depends on picking date and ranges from firm downwards, but is universally marked with a ripe, juicy character, quite different from the dry, mineral acidity of the 2004s.
 The pHs are surprisingly low, reflecting the work put into the vineyards in the last decade.

-In general, the 2005s seem more fruit- than terroir- driven, but where the terroir is strong, it should emerge in time.
+In general, the White Burgundy 2005 seem more fruit- than terroir- driven, but where the terroir is strong, it should emerge in time.
 They have more gras (fat), concentration and gloss than the lively, terroir-translucent, but unpredictable 2004s.
 There are some similarities to 2002, but these have more acidity.
 Louis Carillon is typical in assessing them between 2002 and 2000.
 And they are perhaps a little like the 1985s in their balance of fruit and acidity.
 Boudot places them between 1985 and 1992 and Thierry Amiot between 1985 and 2002.

 More certain is their charm.
 They are so wonderfully ‘come hither’, one could start drinking the village wines in a year or so, and the premiers crus by 2008/9 for their lovely primary fruit.
 Although opinion in Burgundy is divided on opening them before the 2004s, they may well be more accessible in the short term.
 One might speculate on a window of loveliness for two or three years, after which they may well close down and mooch back again over time.
 As a rough guide for more traditional ‘drinking from’ dates – 2010/12 for Côte d’Or premiers crus and 2012/15 for grands crus.
 However, the intensity, balance and low pH in the vintage bodes well for long maturation.

-The season was classic, healthy and warm.
+The White Burgundy 2005 season was classic, healthy and warm.
 Lack of rain caused some vine stress, although less so in Chablis.
 On the Côte d’Or the main concern was a hailstorm which struck Santenay, a southerly swath of Chassagne and a small part of Puligny.
 It devastated the vines, with 35–40% lost and sometimes much more, although those vineyards that retained a balance of fruit to foliage for photosynthesis made good wine.

-Yields were much smaller than 2004, due to stress and millerandage affecting flowering.
+White Burgundy 2005 yields were much smaller than 2004, due to stress and millerandage affecting flowering.
 ‘The grapes looked like 1995 and 1989,’ recalls Jean-Marc Roulot.
 ‘The danger was to produce too heavy and fat a wine, but happily the acidity is better than those two vintages.’

 The fruit was concentrated, with plenty of extract.
 High sugar levels ranged from 13% potential alcohol up to 15% in some grands crus.
 The Ban de Vendange was on 12 September and most domaines chose to pick early to retain acidity, although some, including Drouhin and René Lamy-Pillot, waited a further two weeks to maximise flavour.
 In Chablis, timing was critical.
 A smidgen too late led to excess concentration, 14+% alcohol and a lack of freshness.
 High sugar levels throughout Burgundy led to unusually long fermentations, which threatened to stick, often with the malolactic happening concurrently and sometimes finishing first.
 Something to send a shiver down the spine of textbook winemakers, but of scant concern to a Burgundian.
 Some vignerons have held back on new wood and bâtonnage given the fullness of 2005 and are holding their wine on lees for as long as possible to tighten it up.